mrandri19/mrandri19.github.io/_posts/2022-01-12-a-PPL-in-70-lines-of-python.md

 The book
-["The Design and Implementation of Probabilistic Programming Languages"](http://dippl.org/) is focused on programming language theory, requiring familiary with continuation-passing style and coroutines, as well as using JavaScript as their implementation language.
+["The Design and Implementation of Probabilistic Programming Languages"](http://dippl.org/) is focused on programming language theory, requiring familiarity with continuation-passing style and coroutines, as well as using JavaScript as their implementation language.
 The blog post